mandy886/cse15l-lab-reports/index.md

     return "404 Not Found!";
 }
 ```
-"Hello" and "How are you" are queries of separate url arguments that I passed in for``handleRequest(URI url)```.
+"Hello" and "How are you" are queries of separate url arguments that I passed in for```handleRequest(URI url)```.
 This changes the value of str when the URLHandler takes this fragment of the URL after ```?s=``` as input and responds by concatenating the it onto ```str``` that's displayed on the web page.
 ![Image](https://user-images.githubusercontent.com/57383573/215687156-b207e6e4-0eae-4007-99b3-7fe1e1cde555.png)

-Next, I query part of the argument witb "Mandy was here".
+Next, I replaced the query part of the argument with "Mandy was here".
 This used the URLHandler in the same way to concatenate "Mandy was here" onto ```str```.
 ![Image](https://user-images.githubusercontent.com/57383573/215687167-25f0b063-c100-4d48-abde-e22ccdc7c5ad.png)

 # Part 2